helenhl20/email-populator-monday/README.md

 2. Choose your source and target columns in your custom integration recipe
 3. Add and remove users from your selected Person column, and in a few moments the Text column selected will be updated with the user's email
 4. Enjoy your custom integration recipe!

+### How This Custom Integration Works

+<br>The changes to this custom integration starter code file are in the "transformation.js" file, the "mondayservice.js" file, as well as the "integration-controller.js" files.